West is best: sunshine is expected in the west, while the rest of the UK remains dry. | ExBulletin

 On the other hand, Derbyshire recorded 24 degrees and Northern Ireland 23 degrees.

-Occasionally clear skies this evening will allow for a bit of late sun glare for travelers on the road 🚗😎
+Clear skies this evening will allow for late low sunshine, which can give travelers a bit of glare on the way??

-Cloudy in the far north and northwest with a chance of some drizzle near some shores ☁️ pic.twitter.com/HDOUyCB7NO
+Cloudy in the far north and northwest and a chance of some drizzle near some shores.

 Cloudy is expected for the rest of the weekend, with Mondays looking cooler with occasional light showers in southeast England despite keeping temperatures especially in the early teens.

-“Over the next two days, it will become increasingly cloudy in the east, but not too hot, but it will still be relatively dry in most areas.
+It will become increasingly cloudy in the east over the next two days, which will not be warm, but will still be relatively dry in most areas.

 As RAC estimates that 16.7 million leisure trips will be made on UK roads between Friday and Monday, those driving to their destinations to make the most of the long, sunny and dry weekend will join millions of others.

-Friday evening saw “bumper-to-bumper” traffic on highways in many countries, including the M1, M5, M6, M25 and M56.
-Many people went on vacation.
+On Friday evenings, we saw bumper-to-bumper traffic left behind by many on many national highways, including the M1, M5, M6, M25 and M56.

 Traffic was slow in certain areas, such as Cornwall and Devon, on Saturday mornings as many people headed for the coast.